 set long-term goals related to alcohol use and sexual behavior

 identify differences between healthy and unhealthy relationships

 promote positive attitudes about development

-Youth ages 14-19 participate in one 3.5-4-hour session in small same-gender groups of 3-7 young people.
+Youth ages 14-19 participate in one 3.5 to 4-hour session in small same-gender groups of 3 to 7 young people.
 Educators employ an interactive style and incorporate videos, group discussion, and activities.

 Adolescents are at risk for sexually transmitted infections (STIs) and unintended pregnancy.
 Few interventions for adolescents target both substance use and sexual risk reduction.
 SHARP aims to fill these gaps.

-SHARP is offered through a partnership between North Dakota State University and Planned Parenthood.
-Program content is always comprehensive, medically accurate, and evidence-based.
+SHARP content is always comprehensive, medically accurate, and evidence based.
 In fact, behavioral findings in studies on this intervention show increases in condom use and decreases in alcohol use over time.